CDLUC3/naan_reg_public/schema/naan_schema_public.md

 | **Required** | Yes      |

+**Description:** Which practices do you plan to implement when you assign the base name of your ARKs?
+The ARK base name is between your NAAN and any suffix; for example, in ark:12345/x6np1wh8k/c3.xsl the base name is x6np1wh8k.
+This information can help others make the best use of your ARKs.
+Please submit updates as your practices evolve.
+'''
-**Description:** NR = No re-assignment.
-Once a base identifier-to-object association     has been made public, that association shall remain unique into     the indefinite future.OP = Opacity.
-Base identifiers shall be assigned with no widely     recognizable semantic information.CC = A check character is generated in assigned identifiers to guard     against common transcription errors.
+NR = No re-assignment.
+Once a base identifier-to-object association
+     has been made public, that association shall remain unique into the indefinite future.
+OP = Opacity.
+Base identifiers shall be assigned with no widely
+     recognizable semantic information.
+CC = A check character is generated in assigned identifiers to guard
+     against common transcription errors.
+'''